UKTV: Dispute with Virgin Media

 For almost three weeks in summer 2018, the UKTV channels were absent from Virgin Media.
 On 20 July 2018, it was announced that Virgin Media would stop broadcasting all of the UKTV channels from 22 July, amid a dispute over fees and the lack of on-demand content from the BBC.
 The companies were not able to agree terms and the channels ceased to be available at just after midnight on 22 July 2018.
 The channels returned to Virgin Media on 11 August 2018.

 Split of channels between BBC and Discovery

-On 1 April 2019, Discovery Inc. (formerly Discovery Communications, which had acquired Scripps Networks Interactive in 2018) announced that BBC Studios would acquire its stakes in the seven entertainment-based UKTV channels for £173 million, along with the UKTV brand, and Discovery Inc. would acquire BBC Studios' stakes in the remaining channels Good Food, Home, and Really.
+On 1 April 2019, Discovery (formerly Discovery Communications, which had acquired Scripps Networks Interactive in 2018) announced that BBC Studios would acquire its stakes in the seven entertainment-based UKTV channels for £173 million, along with the UKTV brand, and Discovery would acquire BBC Studios' stakes in the remaining channels Good Food, Home and Really.
 The sale closed on 11 June 2019.

 The sale was part of a larger agreement between the two companies for international streaming rights to the BBC's natural history programming.